Cabbage Fried Rice (Easy, Vegan, One Pan)

 How long does cabbage rice keep?

-Leftover fried rice will keep in the fridge for 4-5 days in a sealed container.
-Reheat leftovers in a pan or in the microwave until heated through.
+Up to 4 days in the fridge in a sealed container.
+Reheat in a skillet over medium-high heat or in the microwave.

 Why should I use leftover rice?